The category of $\pi$-finite spaces: pi -finite spaces

+\begin{remark}[Modality generated by finite $\pi$-spaces] Recall from \cite[3.2]{ABFJ:HS} that a modality is a (unique) factorization system stable under base change.
+The proof of \cref{prop:pi=omega} shows that there exists a non-trivial modality $(\cA,\cB)$ on the category of $\cS$ where the left class $\cA$ contains all maps in $\cS$ whose fibers are connected $\pi$\=/finite spaces, and where the right class $\cB$ contains all maps in $\cS$ whose fibers are cell-finite spaces.
+The corresponding factorization is unknown to us. \end{remark}

-\begin{rem}[Generalization to higher cardinals] The notions of finite and coherent spaces (and more generally that of compact and coherent object in a topos) rely implicitely on the notion of finite sets, that is $\omega$-small sets.
+\begin{remark}[Generalization to higher cardinals] The notions of cell-finite and $\pi$\=/finite spaces (and more generally that of compact and coherent object in a topos) rely implicitly on the notion of finite sets, that is $\omega$-small sets.
 It can therefore be generalized by replacing $\omega$ with a non countable larger regular ordinal $\kappa$.
-If we do so, then the notion of $\kappa$-small and $\kappa$-coherent spaces do coincide.
+If we do so, then the notion of $\kappa$-small and $\kappa$\=/finite spaces do coincide.
 Only for $\omega$ are the two notions different.
-An explanation is the following: the completion of a simplicial set with a values in finite sets (a fortiori having a finite set of non-degenerate simplices) into a Kan complex has values in countable sets, but for $\kappa>\omega$, Kan completions of complexes with values in $\kappa$-small sets stay with values in $\kappa$-small sets. \end{rem}
+An explanation is the following: the completion of a simplicial set with a values in finite sets (a fortiori having a finite set of non-degenerate simplices) into a Kan complex has values in countable sets (using the $Ex^\infty$ fibrant replacement, each iteration of $Ex$ functor stays with finite values, but we need a countable iteration).
+When $\kappa>\omega$, the $Ex^\infty$ of a simplicial set with values in $\kappa$-small sets stay with values in $\kappa$-small sets. \end{remark}

-\begin{rem}[Closure of $\BCoh\cS$ for pushouts] A natural question is to identify the smallest category containing $\BCoh\cS$ and $\Fin\Set$ which is stable by finite limits and colimits.
-It can be proved that any space in this category will be the realization of a countable simplicial set.
-In particular, countable sets will be a part of it and therefore this category cannot be cartesian closed (nor even have countable sums, actually).
-This category has been studied by Berman \cite{Berman:cardinality}. \end{rem}
+\begin{remark}[Closure of $\pif\cS$ for pushouts] A natural question is to identify the smallest category $\cS_?$ containing $\pif\cS$ and $\Fin\Set$ which is closed under finite limits and finite colimits.
+An upper bound is given by the subcategory $\cS_\mathrm{count.}$ of $\cS$ spanned by realizations of countable simplicial sets, since it is closed under finite limits, finite colimits and contains $\pif\cS\cup\Fin\Set$.
+Countable sets will be in $\cS_?$, since it must contains $\ZZ=\Omega S^1$, but not the Hom sets between countable sets since they are sets outside $\cS_\mathrm{count.}$ This implies that $\cS_?$ cannot be cartesian closed (and thus locally cartesian closed).
+This category has been studied by Berman \cite{Berman:cardinality}. \end{remark}